hamidghaedi/keggPath2Gene_Path2Modules/README.md

 # keggPath2Gene_Path2Modules
 R script to map gene name to each KEGG pathways and Modules.
 This code can help to have gene name in one column and KEGG pathway ID in another column (```gen2path```).
-Another data set that generates is genes and their  KEGG modules (```gene2module```) Several intermediate dataset also will be generated during the process that might be of interest, like a dataset on modules, their definition, and pathways involved in that module (```keggModule```).
+Another data set that generates is genes and their  KEGG modules (```gene2module```) Several intermediate dataset also will be generated during the procedure  that might be of interest, like a dataset on modules, their definition, and pathways involved in that module (```keggModule```).

 ```R
     library(org.Hs.eg.db)